plus3it/watchmaker/docs/findings/el9.md

 ## Inflexible (Too Strict) Scan

 When using the default scan-content from the oscap utility (and possibly other tooling), the scan-findings will report clean _only_ if the `smtpd_client_restrictions` Postfix parameter's value is set to "`permit_mynetworks,reject`".
 Any deviation from this, even to ones that are _more_ restrictive, can result in a finding that is spurious for the actual intent of the scan.

+# Authorized access must be enforced for access to SSH private-keys used for PKI-based authentication

+**Invalid Finding:**

+Given that users' SSH keys, public and private, do not have and, in current releases of OpenSSH, cannot be *forced* to have standardized naming, a scanner is unlikely to *actually* be able to scan for keys.
+Any entries in a findings report are, therefore, *very* likely to be spurious.
+In short, unless a report is able to enumerate *specific* keys, significant doubt should be cast on the veracity of the finding.

+Further:

+1. It should be rare that users are creating SSH keys on remote, EL9-based hosts.
+Best practices would have SSH key-users generating keys on local systems and using OpenSSH's key-forwarding capabilities to enable key-based access to further systems.
+2. Actual enforcement would be more of an ongoing ("lifecycle") task than a "run at birth" type of task (i.e., "not within Watchmaker's normal scope").
+3. STIG-guidance indicates that passwordles SSH private keys should be replaced with a new private-key that is password-protected.
+There are significant user-coordination problems that would be required to create a wholly automated approach.
+Many such automated approaches would require worfklow systems well beyond the scope of watchmaker.
+Absent the satisfaction of user-coordination problem, summarily replacing keys would likely cause significant heartburn to the system-user community if their keys are suddenly removed in favor of keys protected by passwords users have no knowledge of.
+Such heartburn would be cause for ongoing submissions of support requests.

 [^1]: Do not try to perform an exact-match from the scan-report to this table.
 The findings table's link-titles are distillations of the scan-findings title-text rather than being verbatim copies.